 "Distinction?"
 "Honors?"
 What's it all about, you ask?
 Read on!

 Candidates for Associates degree graduation who demonstrate high levels of scholarship through their coursework will graduate with distinction.
 "With Distinction" is awarded when students achieve a GPA of 3.50 or better for all undergraduate coursework at Kent State University.

 In order for students to be considered for graduation "With Distinction" and have it inscribed on their diploma, a minimum of 32 credit hours must be completed at Kent State University.
-The student's GPA (which should be unadjusted by the application of the Academic Forgiveness Policy, Course Repeat Policy or Freshman Rule for Recalculation of Grade Point Average), will be used in determining "With Distinction."
+The student's GPA (which should be unadjusted by the application of the Academic Forgiveness Policy or Course Repeat Policy), will be used in determining "With Distinction."

 Candidates for Baccalaureate degrees who demonstrate high levels of scholarship throughout their undergraduate years are graduated with institutional honors.
 Graduation with Institutional Honors is conferred on students who earn baccalaureate degrees with a GPA of at least:

 - 3.50 cum laude